Frequently asked questions

 Yes.
 Once we have specific plans, we will announce them publicly.

-Where can I see what region my project was created in?
+How can I check which region my project is hosted in?

 The hostnames contain the region your project is hosted on.
-Currently, there are 3 options available when choosing a region for your Umbraco project:
+Currently, the following regions are available:

 • West Europe (euwest01).
 For example, https://west-europe-project.euwest01.umbraco.io/